 What should Investors do?

-See, since almost all the investment instruments have been market linked now, so active management of the portfolio is what is required.
-Now from Active management, I don’t mean to go for trading or something, but you need to have such a diversified portfolio that you will be at the gain in all kind of market situations. ( Read: How prepared are you for stock market fall?)
+See, since almost all the investment instruments have been market-linked now, so active management of the portfolio is what is required.
+Now from Active management, I don’t mean to go for trading or something, but you need to have such a diversified portfolio that you will be at the gain in all kinds of market situations. ( Read: How prepared are you for stock market fall?)

 With the fall in G-sec yields, PPF interest would also fall, but you can benefit out of this by allocating some portion of investments to long-term Gilt Mutual funds.
 Interest rates and bond prices are inversely related, so when interest rates fall, Bond prices rise and vice versa.